Assistant Clinical Professor, Department Chair

 Nurse Practitioner M.S.N.
 Department

-The first non physician to be awarded the Dr. Constatine Papadakis Recognition Award for Innovation in Education in the Field of Obstetrics and Gynecology, Dr. Montgomery currently is the Project Director of the Transdisciplinary Simulation Arm of Robert Wood Johnson Grant, Educating Professional Nurses for Tomorrow’s Complex Clinical Environment & Emerging Demographics: Enhancing Safety & Inter-Professional Communication and coordinates collaboration between Drexel University College of Medicine and College of Nursing and Health Professions (CNHP) using mutli-level fidelity and standardized patients in simulated emergency situations in order to increase patient safety and quality of care.
+The first non physician to be awarded the Dr. Constatine Papadakis Recognition Award for Innovation in Education in the Field of Obstetrics and Gynecology, Dr. Montgomery is currently the Director of the Drexel University Partnership for Interprofessional Education, an initiative coordinates collaboration between Drexel University College of Medicine and College of Nursing and Health Professions (CNHP) students using mutli-level fidelity and standardized patients in simulated emergency situations in order to increase patient safety and quality of care